firemodels/bot/Bundle/cfast/README.md

 2. cd into FireModels_cbundle and clone the bot repo by typing: ` git clone https://github.com/firemodels/bot.git` or ` git clone https://github.com/username/bot.git
 ` if you forked the bot repo where username is your github username.
-I

 3. cd into `FireModels_cbundle\bot\Bundle\cfast`

-4. copy bundle_config.bat to %userprofile%\.bundle\bundle_config.bat .
+4. copy bundle_config.bat to %userprofile%\.bundle\bundle_config.bat (create %userprofile%\.bundle first if it doesn't exist).
 Edit the settings in bundle_config.bat to match your computing environment.

 ### Building a bundle
 1. Get the CFAST manuals by typing `copy_pubs_fromrepo -r repo_root` or `copy_pubs_fromhost` depending on whether you ran cfastbot on your PC or a linux cluster.
-Both scripts put the manuals (pdf files) in the directory `%userprofile%\.cfast\PDFS` which is where the cfast bundle scripts get them.
+If you ran cfastbot on your PC, `repo_root` is the directory containing the `cfast` repo where you ran cfastbot.
+Both scripts put the manuals (pdf files) into the directory `%userprofile%\.cfast\PDFS` which is where the cfast bundle scripts obtain them.

 3. Finally, to build a bundle, type: `build_bundle`